 - If serving over tofu: Heating the tofu is optional.
 You can warm it in an oven or just let it meld with the hot curry you’re going to pour over it.

 - In any case, don’t mix the chicken or cauliflower/rice/tofu while cooking.
 Dish those bases first, then spoon the curry on top.
+We drizzle some curry atop the chicken, leaving some of the chicken uncovered.

 - Optional: Garnish with alfalfa sprouts; tsukemono as side.